TauferLab/GEOtiled/docs/Function_Docs.md

 #### Notes
 * GDAL is used to compute slope, aspect, and hillshade.
 * GRASS is used to compute all other parameters.

+### `crop_coord(input_file, output_file, upper_left, lower_right)`

+#### Crops raster file to a specific region given specified coordinates.
+This function uses GDAL functions to crop a raster file based on a specified upper-left and lower-right coordinate.

+#### Required Parameters
+input_file : str
+* String specifying path to input raster to be cropped.

+output_file : str
+* String specifying path to store cropped raster to.

+upper_left : float tuple
+* Float tuple specifying upper-left (x,y) coordinates to crop raster from.

+lower_right : float tuple
+* Float tuple specifying lower-right (x,y) coordinates to crop raster from.

+#### Outputs
+Cropped GeoTIFF File
+* Will generate the cropped GeoTIFF file at the location specified by 'output_file'.

+#### Error States
+* An error will be thrown if coordinates specified fall outside the range of the input raster's bounds.

 ### `crops_into_tiles(input_file, output_folder, num_tiles, buffer=10)`